 Errors in our thinking

 More than 2000 years ago, one of the most beautiful and simple philosophies arose in Athens, Greece; Stoicism.
-Its founder was Zeno of Citium, but their most notables were slaves, merchants or emperors of the Roman Empire, who became great philosophers and sages.
-Seneca, Epictetus and Marcus Aurelius are among the greatest masters of that philosophy.
+Its founder was Zeno of Citium, but their most notables were slaves, merchants, or emperors of the Roman Empire, who became great philosophers and sages.
+Seneca, Epictetus, and Marcus Aurelius are among the greatest masters of that philosophy.

-Stoicism is dedicated to understand how the human being can face the vicissitudes, achieve a high level of wisdom and conquer eudaimonia or authentic happiness, as was called by Marcus Aurelius.
+Stoicism is dedicated to understanding how the human being can face the vicissitudes, achieve a high level of wisdom, and conquer eudaimonia or authentic happiness, as was called by Marcus Aurelius.
 The central element of this school of thought is explained with the maxim of Epictetus; "It is not things that torment men, but the opinion they have of them."
 The Stoics knew that situations are out of our control, at best we can influence them, but the real control can be achieved in the way we interpret the events we have to face.

-I remember the time that I attended a lady whose son had been kidnapped and murdered, and despite this terrible situation, she continued with her life showing a smile in her face every day.
-When I asked her about her feelings and thoughts, she replied: "The kidnapping and subsequent murder of my son has been the most painful experience of my life, it is likely that I will never recover fully from such a terrible experience.
+I remember the time that I attended a lady whose son had been kidnapped and murdered, and despite this terrible situation, she continued with her life showing a smile on her face every day.
+When I asked her about her feelings and thoughts, she replied: "The kidnapping and subsequent murder of my son have been the most painful experience of my life, it is likely that I will never recover fully from such a terrible experience.
 I allow myself to cry for 30 minutes every day, I also write my thoughts in my diary and I ask God to have him with Him.
 However, I still have 2 more children and a husband, my children have already lost a brother and my husband lost a son, do you believe it would be fair for them to also lose their mom and wife submerged in depression?
-That's why every day I accept what happened, I take care of the pain and I try to face it day by day, thanking that I still have 2 children, a husband and myself ".
+That's why every day I accept what happened, I take care of the pain and I try to face it day by day, thinking that I still have 2 children, a husband and myself ".

 In recent times stoicism has taken resurgence, both in philosophy and in psychology.
-In the latter, it has been done through the pioneering work of Dr. Abraham Lowe, Dr. Albert Ellis and Dr. Aaron Beck and the school of psychotherapy called Cognitive Behavioral Therapy (CBT).
-Since its emergence, it has been characterized by its effectiveness, its orientation towards therapeutic goals, its practice and its parsimony.
-Today CBT is the most practical therapy in the world and has a huge number of psychologists, psychiatrists and therapists practicing its techniques in problems ranging from depressive and anxiety disorders to medical problems, learning disabilities, nutritional disorders, personality disorders, etc.
+In the latter, it has been done through the pioneering work of Dr. Abraham Lowe, Dr. Albert Ellis, and Dr. Aaron Beck and the school of psychotherapy called Cognitive Behavioral Therapy (CBT).
+Since its emergence, it has been characterized by its effectiveness, its orientation towards therapeutic goals, its practice, and its parsimony.
+Today CBT is the most practical therapy in the world and has a huge number of psychologists, psychiatrists, and therapists practicing its techniques in problems ranging from depressive and anxiety disorders to medical problems, learning disabilities, nutritional disorders, personality disorders, etc.

 The second postulate of CBT is that our thoughts are irrational for the errors in our thinking, or as it is also known as cognitive biases or distorted thoughts.
 Therefore, if the person wishes to

-achieve emotional stability or overcome their psychological disorders he has to emphasize his thoughts and cognitive biases to be able to transform them into more rational, objective and proactive thoughts that allow him to better face the adversities and achieve an optimum emotional state.
+achieve emotional stability or overcome their psychological disorders he has to emphasize his thoughts and cognitive biases to be able to transform them into more rational, objective, and proactive thoughts that allow him to better face the adversities and achieve an optimum emotional state.

-There are many cognitive biases or errors in our thinking, however I will present the most common of them with a brief explanation of each one.
+There are many cognitive biases or errors in our thinking, however, I will present the most common of them with a brief explanation of each one.

 2. Dichotomous thinking (all or nothing): it is a polarized way of thinking based on white or black, good or bad, success or failure.
 People with this bias tend to think: "the second place is the first loser."
 "If it is not a success, then it is a failure."
-Because these people are so demanding of themselves and others, they are in a constant search for positive reaffirmation, because they fear being described as failures, incapables or losers.
+Because these people are so demanding of themselves and others, they are in a constant search for positive reaffirmation, because they fear being described as failures, incapables, or losers.